woraphol-j/ambassador-cookie-stripped-demo/README.md

 ### Explanation

-The request will go through the auth service (Nginx that returns 200 and 2 `set-cookie`) and reach the echo server that will return a response as is.
+The request will go through the auth service (Nginx that returns 200 and 2 `set-cookie`) and reach the upstream server(echo) that will return a response as is.
 The retured result is as follows:

 ```json